Production Resources

 Variety

 There are many factors to consider when selecting a winter wheat variety for your operation, including winter hardiness, disease resistance, yield potential and lodging resistance.
-AAC Wildfire and AAC Goldrush are the two best options for winter hardiness in Manitoba and both have good seed supply in the province.
+Many newer varieties have an improved disease, yield and winter hardiness packages.
+There is also good levels of seed supply for these newer varieties, making them a good choice for Manitoba growers.

 Fertility